datamachinist/datamachinist.github.io/_posts/2022-06-29-Install-TensorFlow-2-with-GPU-support-on-Ubuntu.md

 -p 6006:6006               # forward port 6006 for Tensorboard
 ```

-Once the container is running, your should see a URL to copy and paste in your browser that looks like "http://127.0.0.1:8888/?token=xxxxxxxxxx".
+Once the container is running, your should see a URL to copy and paste in your browser that looks like `http://127.0.0.1:8888/?token=xxxxxxxxxx`.
 You should then see a list of TensorFlow tutorials, as shown below.

 ![tf_tutorials]({{ site.url }}{{ site.baseurl }}/assets/images/tf_tutorials.png)
 <sub><sup>*Tensorflow tutorials*</sup></sub>

-Finally, you can use $ docker exec to run a command inside a running docker container.
-In another terminal, run this command:
+Finally, you can run a command inside a running docker container with this command:

 ```bash
 docker exec -it my_tf_container tensorboard --logdir tf_logs/
 ```

-You should be able to access the TensorBoard page via this URL "http://localhost:6006/" (see also [this tutorial](https://www.youtube.com/watch?v=W3bk2pojLoU))
+You should be able to access the [TensorBoard](https://www.tensorflow.org/tensorboard) page via this URL `http://localhost:6006/` (see also [this tutorial](https://www.youtube.com/watch?v=W3bk2pojLoU))

 Play around with the tutorials and enjoy!